magneticio/vamp.io/content/documentation/installation/configuration.md

 draft: true
 ---

 Vamp configuration is held in a combination of the Vamp `application.conf` and `reference.conf` files.
 You can override settings in the configuration files using Vamp environment variables or Java/JVM system properties.
-It is advisable to use environment variables to apply small changes or extend one of our template Docker images with a customised `application.conf` for more extensive customisation ([github.com/magneticio - Vamp Docker](https://github.com/magneticio/vamp-docker)) .
+It is advisable to use environment variables when overriding specific settings and extend one of our template Docker images with a customised `application.conf` for more extensive customisations ([github.com/magneticio - Vamp Docker](https://github.com/magneticio/vamp-docker)) .

 ### Layered configuration
 The Vamp configuration files follow the HOCON file standard ([github.com/typesafehub - config](https://github.com/typesafehub/config)).
 Vamp builds its configuration from layers in this order:

-1. Environment variables (override all other settings)
+1. Environment variables - override all other settings
-2. Java system properties (advised for advanced use only)
+2. Java system properties - advised for advanced use only
-3. application.conf (adds specific settings, for example container driver)
+3. `application.conf` - adds required settings to reference.conf.
+For example container driver
-4. reference.conf (part of the code.
-Contains many defaults, but not a full configuration)
+4. `reference.conf` - part of the Vamp code.
+Contains many defaults, but not a full configuration

 ### Access configuration through the API
 All configuration settings can be retrieved from the Vamp API endpoint `config` or `configuration`.
-This means that workflow configuration settings can be stored in the Vamp `application.conf` file.
+This means that the Vamp `application.conf` file can be used to store settings not used by Vamp, for example, configuration for Logstash or workflows.

 `GET /api/v1/config`

+## Override specific configuration settings
+You can override specific settings in the configuration files using Vamp environment variables or Java/JVM system properties.
+It is advisable to use environment variables when overriding specific settings.

-## Environment variables
+### Environment variables
 Vamp will first check for environment variables.
 Environment variables override all other configuration settings.
 Each configuration parameter can be replaced by an environment variable.
 Environment variable names are based on the configuration parameter name converted to upper case.
 All non-alphanumerics should be replaced by an underscore `_`.
 For example: